KLM Emotional Support Animal Policy

 Service Animal Cabin Rules

-The cabin rules for service animals are similar to pets in that they cannot occupy a seat.
+The cabin rules for service animals are similar to pets.
+Your service animal cannot occupy a seat.
 It’s also important they don’t impede another passenger’s legroom or block aisles and emergency exits.
-During the flight, your service dog must also wear a harness that is attached to your seatbelt.
+During the flight, your service dog must also wear a harness.

-While service dogs are not subject to the same restrictions as pets, your dog must be small enough to fit under the seat in front of you.
+While service dogs are not subject to the same restrictions as pets, your dog must fit in front of you, either under the seat or within the empty legroom space.
 If the animal doesn’t fit, you will be offered an alternative seat within the same travel class.
-If no other seats can accommodate you and your service dog, you may be asked to travel on a later flight or let your animal travel in the hold.
+If no other seats can accommodate you and your service dog, you may be asked to travel on a different flight.

-Note: If your flight is longer than 8 hours, you may be asked for documentation or confirmation that your service dog can travel for that duration without relieving itself (or at least can do so in a sanitary way).
+Additionally, if your flight is longer than 8 hours, you may be asked for documentation or confirmation that your service dog can travel for that duration without relieving itself or that they can do so in a sanitary way.

-For both pets and service dogs, the main required documents are vaccinations, travel documents, and health certificates.
-The exact requirements might vary depending on the location and length of the flight, so be sure to consult directly with the airport that offers the KLM flight you plan to take.
+For pets, support animals, and service dogs, the main required documents are vaccinations, travel documents, and health certificates.
+The exact requirements might vary depending on the location you are traveling to and the length of the flight, so be sure to consult directly with the airport that offers the KLM flight you plan to take.

 Also, dogs and cats traveling within the EU must have an electronic chip for identification purposes.
 If you’re unsure about what your animal needs, check the embassies of your departure and arrival countries for more details.